 The Utah Prevention Advisory Coalition advances prevention to equitably reduce and eliminate the misuse of alcohol, tobacco, and other drugs.
-The Utah Prevention Advisory Coalition was formerly a subcommittee of the Policy Review Committee/USAAV+.
-Under this proposal, the Utah Prevention Advisory Coalition would become a subcommittee of the Prevention and Early Intervention Committee, which does not require statutory changes.
+The Utah Prevention Advisory Coalition is currently a subcommittee of the Behavioral Health Policy Review Committee/USAAV+.

 Statutory changes: There are no proposed statutory changes to the Utah Prevention Advisory Coalition.